cwadge/junk-drawer/pipewire_tuning_guide.md

     default.clock.allowed-rates = [ 44100 48000 88200 96000 176400 192000 ]
 }
 ```

-Same deal, a default clock rate and our list of allowed sample rates.
+The `default.clock.rate` value is going to be our default sample rate, from our list of allowed rates.
+For my needs (mostly games, music, YT and similar), 48kHz is my sweet spot.
+It's *probably* yours, too.

 ## Applying Our Changes